 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash, cash equivalents and restricted cash.
-The Company maintains the majority of its cash, cash equivalents and restricted cash in accounts with one financial institution within the United States, generally in the form of demand accounts.
-Deposits in this institution exceed federally insured limits.
-Management believes minimal credit risk exists with respect to this financial institution and the Company has not experienced any losses on such amounts.
+The Company maintains the majority of its cash, cash equivalents and restricted cash in accounts with one financial institution within the United States, generally in the form of money market funds or demand deposit accounts.
+Deposits exceed federally insured limits.
+Cash and cash equivalents are held with highly rated institutions.

-The Company depends on a variety of vendors to supply products sold by the Company.
-The following table presents the Company's inventory purchases exceeding 10% of total inventory purchases by supplier for the periods presented:
+The Company depends on a limited number of vendors to supply products sold by the Company.
+For each the three months ended March 31, 2025 and 2024, the Company's top five suppliers combined represented approximately 40% of the Company's total inventory purchases.